top of page

 Key Facts

-• The building is supported by a post-and-pier foundation, making it more sensitive to concentrated loading and erosion
+The building at 331 Quaking Aspen is supported by a post-and-pier foundation, making it more sensitive to concentrated loading and erosion

 Owner Perspective